gram99/loan_identifier_poc/README.md

 # 📈 Loan Collectability & Recovery Analytics Toolbox

-A Streamlit-based interactive analytics tool for modeling **loan collectability**, **expected recovery value**, and **portfolio‑level cash‑flow projections**.
-This app allows analysts to upload real data or generate synthetic demo portfolios, visualize recovery potential, and export results for further analysis.
+A Streamlit-based interactive analytics dashboard that can be used for modeling **loan collectability**, **expected recovery value**, and **portfolio‑level cash‑flow projections**.
+This app allows analysts to upload real data or generate synthetic demo portfolios, visualize recovery potential, view goals, expected recoveries, and export results for further analysis.

 ---